TheNewNormal/coreos-osx/README.md

 CoreOS VM for OS X
 ========================

+***CoreOS VM for OS X App has a new home, it is now under https://github.com/TheNewNormal organisation***

 **CoreOS VM for OS X** is a Mac Status bar App which works like a wrapper around the [coreos-xhyve](https://github.com/coreos/coreos-xhyve) command line tool.
 It includes Go based local [Docker Registry](https://github.com/docker/distribution) v2 which is based on Kelsey Hightower [Docker Registry OS X Setup Guide](https://github.com/kelseyhightower/docker-registry-osx-setup-guide).